 Ingredients for Organic SEO

 Safeguarding your SEO equity is one part of the online marketing equation.
-Typically we’re asked by newer sites: “how can we displace older, established websites in organic search?”
+Typically we’re asked by clients who are building new sites: “how can we displace older, established websites in organic search?”
 The other side of the coin is: “how do I retain my SEO equity in a marketplace where newer businesses are aggressively competing?”
 In this post, I’ll answer both questions.

 Establishing SEO Equity for New Websites

-If you have a new domain, it takes hard work to build SEO momentum.
+If you decide to change your domain or have a new one it takes hard work to build SEO momentum.
 If your business is new on the scene, we recommend: